istio/istio/README.md

 # Installing

 The new installer is intended to be modular and very explicit about what is installed.
-It has far more steps then the Istio installer - but each step is smaller and focused on a specific feature, and can be performed by different people/teams at different times.
+It has far more steps than the Istio installer - but each step is smaller and focused on a specific feature, and can be performed by different people/teams at different times.

 It is strongly recommended that different namespaces are used, with different service accounts.